 Capaldi’s penultimate story is a dark and thrilling two-parter as we face the true horror of the Cybermen, as well as two versions of the Master.

-The current incumbent, Whittaker’s incarnation gets kudos for being the first female Doctor.
-Her bright, lively, quizzical Doctor has boundless enthusiasm for the universe she’s exploring.
+Whittaker's incarnation gets kudos for being the first female Doctor.
+Her bright, lively, quizzical Doctor had boundless enthusiasm for the universe she was exploring.
 However, the show’s change of style under Chris Chibnall hasn’t gone down well with everyone, meanwhile, Whittaker has struggled to be centre stage in her own show, with three companions sharing her stories, including the ever-charismatic Bradley Walsh.
-However, Whittaker still has another series and some specials upcoming, so she still has a good chance to impress us.
+There was a big twist of course when she regenerated into David Tennat's 14th Doctor.

 Best Story: The Haunting of Villa Diodati